szenadam/the-spoiler-mm6-v3/README.md

 - Make code as accessible as possible
 - Remove deprecated attributes
 - Use classes (optional: use scss)
-- Modernize the design a little (firstly it should look like exactly the original site)
+- Modernize the design a little
 - Make it a bit more mobile responsive
-- (optional) Refactor code to use React components (this should make the main index file a whole lot simpler)